Finance Course Offerings

 401 – Advanced Corporate Finance (3)

 Prerequisite: FINC 301.
 This course develops the processes of making optimal strategic decisions by applying corporate financial theory to cases of financial policy, financial instruments and valuation.
 The course will focus on six broad topics including cost of capital and capital budgeting, discounted cash flow valuation and financial multiples, payout policy, equity and debt financing, corporate control and recapitalizations, and corporate governance.
-Course previously taught as BUAD 412.

 430 – Financial Modeling (3)

 Prerequisite: FINC 301.
 This course introduces students to technology supporting financial modeling and decision making.
 Students will learn to apply and extend the concepts they have learned in the introductory finance course into a spreadsheet model framework of Microsoft Excel.
 The course examines modeling in four primary areas: (1) corporate finance models, (2) fixed income securities models, (3) portfolio models, and (4) option pricing models.
-Course previously taught as BUAD 411.